Daniel C. Cherkin, PhD

 Research interests and experience

-- Alternative approaches to healing: healing in primary care; back pain; neck pain; acupuncture; chiropractic care; massage; meditation; tai chi; naturopathic medicine; yoga
+- Alternative approaches to healing: healing in primary care; back pain and other musculoskeletal pain conditions; acupuncture; chiropractic care; massage; mindfulness meditation; tai chi; yoga; naturopathic medicine; integrative medicine

-- Health services & economics: role of complementary alternative medicine in health care
+- Health services & economics: role of complementary alternative medicine in improving the effectiveness and efficiency of health care services

-Finding new inroads to healing is what drives Dan Cherkin's research.
+Dan Cherkin’s research is driven by the desire to find new ways to make medical care more healing.
 With chronic illness on the rise, he aims to show how primary care can evolve to more effectively deal with health problems that don't respond well to conventional treatments.

-Dr. Cherkin's approach embodies a transformation of the way we think about health care delivery and centers around the question, "What paths to healing are absent from the typical primary care encounter?"
-Dr. Cherkin is dedicated to engaging patients in healing activities by understanding their underlying needs and tailoring treatment around them.
-He's especially interested in improving treatment for chronic conditions and is best known for his research on alternative therapies for back pain.
-He often collaborates with Group Health Research Institute (GHRI) investigator, Karen Sherman, PhD, to study therapies such as yoga, tai chi, and acupuncture.
+Dr. Cherkin’s approach represents a transformation of the way we think about health care delivery and centers around the question, "What paths to healing are absent from the typical primary care encounter?"
+He is dedicated to identifying ways to more effectively engage patients in healing activities through improved interactions with their physicians: ones which identify patients’ underlying needs and lead to treatment options that are most likely to meet these needs.
+He is especially interested in improving treatment for chronic conditions and is best known for his research on alternative therapies for back pain.
+He often collaborates with Group Health Research Institute (GHRI) investigator, Karen Sherman, PhD, to study therapies such as yoga, massage, and acupuncture.

-While Dr. Cherkin's work is yielding important knowledge about the effectiveness of these therapies, he remains committed to finding ways to create an optimal healing environment in primary care.
-This enhanced approach can only work when primary care providers' needs are met in a supportive work environment.
+Dr. Cherkin is also committed to finding ways to optimize the healing environment in primary care.
+An enhanced approach can only work when primary care providers’ own needs are supported by their work environment.
 To this end, he led a study aimed at bolstering awareness, communication, and team building among primary care staff as a way to foster mindful, patient-centered care.

 Franco MR, Ferreira ML, Ferreira PH, Maher CG, Pinto RZ, Cherkin DC.
 Methodological limitations prevent definitive conclusions on the effects of patients' preferences in randomized clinical trials evaluating musculoskeletal conditions.
 J Clin Epidemiol.
 2013 Jun;66(6):586-98. doi: 10.1016/j.jclinepi.2012.12.012.
 Epub 2013 Mar 16.
 PubMed